MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2556-Volunteers-Service-America/subpart-G-VISTA-Leaders/section-2556.625.md

 (a) A leader makes a full-time commitment to serve as a leader, without regard to regular working hours, for a minimum of one year.

-(b) To the maximum extent practicable, a leader shall live among and at the economic level of the low-income community served by the project and actively seek opportunities to engage with that low-income community.
+(b) To the maximum extent practicable, a leader must live among and at the economic level of the low-income community served by the project.

 (c) A leader aids the communication of VISTA policies and administrative procedures to VISTAs.